-“provided, however, that either party may assign its rights or delegate its duties to an Affiliate of such party without the prior consent of the other party.
+“provided, however, that either party may assign its rights or its duties to an Affiliate of such party without the prior consent of the other party.
 “Affiliate” means with respect to a party any other entity directly or indirectly controlling, directly or indirectly controlled by or under the direct or indirect common control with such entity.
 As used in the definition of “Affiliate”, the terms “control”, “controlling” or “controlled by” shall mean the possession, directly or indirectly, of the power to (i) vote fifty percent (50%) or more of the securities or other ownership interests having the ordinary voting power for the election of directors (or other members of a comparable controlling body) of such entity or (ii) direct or cause the direction of the actions, management or policies of such entity whether through the ownership of voting securities or other ownership interests, by contract or otherwise (excluding in each case any lender of such entity or any Affiliate of such lender).”

-20. Section 13.1, “Miscellaneous” is modified by deleting the last sentence thereof and replacing it with the following in lieu thereof:

-“No party which either assigns its rights or delegates its duties (whether with the consent of the other party or not) shall be relieved of, or discharged from, in any way any of such party’s obligations or liabilities pursuant hereto notwithstanding that an assignee of such party may have accepted such rights and assumed such duties or that a delegatee of such party may have assumed such duties.”
+Enron agrees to the suggested change, with the deletion of “delegate”.

+[Acceptable AESNE]

+23.

+Section 13.1 is not necessay.
+As this issue is covered in the GISB, Section 13.1.

+[Our proposed language is just more clear and exhaustive.
+It may be superfluous, but does it hurt your interests?
+AESNE]

-21. Section 13, “Miscellaneous” is modified by adding the following new Section 13.9 at the end thereof:
+24. Section 13, “Miscellaneous” is modified by adding the following new Section 13.9 at the end thereof:

 “13.9 Each party hereby expressly consents that the other party may record, by tape or otherwise, any verbal agreements or discussions, whether telephonic or otherwise, between the parties.
-Each party waives any further notice of such monitoring or recording, and agrees to notify its officers, employees and agents of such monitoring or recording and to obtain any necessary consent of such officers, employees and agents.
-A recording of a verbal agreement may be relied upon to resolve any differences regarding the terms of a Transaction provided that a true and complete copy of such recording is made available to the party who does not possess such recording.
+Each party waives any further notice of such monitoring or recording, and agrees to notify its officers, employees and agents of such monitoring or recording A recording of a verbal agreement may be relied upon to resolve any differences regarding the terms of a Transaction provided that a true and complete copy of such recording is made available to the party who does not possess such recording.
 No party shall knowingly destroy or erase a recording once the possessing party becomes aware of an actual dispute in which the recording may reasonably be anticipated to be discoverable.”

-22. Section 13, “Miscellaneous” is modified by adding the following new Section 13.10 at the end thereof:

-“13.10 The terms of any Transaction Confirmation hereunder including, but not limited to, the Contract Price, the Contract Quantity, the Delivery Period, the identified Transporter(s), and all other material terms thereof shall be kept confidential by the parties hereto and their Affiliates for one year from the expiration of such Transaction, except to the extent that any information must be disclosed to a third party for the purpose of effectuating transportation of Gas subject to the Contract or to meet New York Mercantile Exchange requirements or governmental orders or regulations.”
+Enron cannot agree to obtaining consent from traders.

+[this is fairly standard protocol.
+Traders in particular should have given their consent to be recorded since they use a recorded line to confirm the transactions.
+It is not that we are looking for you to produce signed consent forms, only that we want you to get consent (written or oral) and not to contend that recordings are inadmissible because no consent was given.
+AESNE]

+25.

+Section 13.10 is addressed in Enron’s Special Provisions 1.3.

+[I do not see where this is covered by your SP.
+Do you have a confidentiality provision that I have not seen?
+If not, is this one suitable?
+AESNE]

 IN WITNESS WHEREOF, the parties have executed these Special Provisions to supplement and, where applicable, to modify and supersede the Base Contract by and between the parties.

-AES NEWENERGY, INC. [COUNTERPARTY]
+AES NEWENERGY, INC. ENRON NORTH AMERICA CORP.

 By: __________________________ By: __________________________